Skip nav to main content.

 Even as the penny fades out, every cent can still help move your savings forward at PDCU.

-So what does that actually mean for your everyday spending, those $19.99 price tags, and the giant jar of coins sitting in your kitchen or basement?
-Let’s break it down in simple terms.
+So what does that actually mean for everyday spending, those $19.99 price tags, and the giant jar of coins sitting in your kitchen or basement?
+Let’s break it down.

 Why the U.S. Stopped Making Pennies

-• They cost more than they’re worth.
-According to recent reports from the U.S. Mint, it costs well over one cent—closer to four cents—to manufacture and distribute each penny.
+• They cost more than one cent to produce.
+Recent reports from the U.S. Mint show it costs several cents to manufacture and distribute each penny.

-With production costs rising and usage declining, the government finally decided it no longer made sense to keep minting new pennies for everyday circulation.
+With production costs rising and penny use declining, the government stopped minting new pennies for everyday circulation.

 Will Prices Go Up Without Pennies?

-This is the first thing most people worry about: “If there are no pennies, won’t everything just get rounded up and cost more?”
+This is the first thing many people worry about: “If there are no new pennies, won’t everything just get rounded up?”

-Here’s the reassuring news: in other countries that got rid of their lowest-value coin (like Canada, Australia, and New Zealand), prices did not suddenly spike.
-Instead, cash transactions started using simple rounding rules.
+In other countries that eliminated their lowest-value coin, prices did not suddenly spike.
+Instead, cash transactions began using simple rounding rules.

-While the U.S. is still working through the details, those other countries used a system like this for cash purchases only:
+While the U.S. may handle this differently, other countries have used rounding rules like this for cash purchases only:

 • Totals ending in .01 or .02 round down to .00